eroten/positconf23/interviews/questions.md

 - Are there cultural aspects about our data science workflows you wish you knew from the beginning?
 - Is there a specific tool or set of tools you wish you had more support in at the beginning?
 - What was the most helpful part of onboarding with me?
+- What was the least helpful part of onboarding with me?